OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/po/nco.md

 ---
 title: nco
-description: Supplement to the nested cluster optimization (NCO) portfolio building tool documentation.
+description: "Supplement to the nested cluster optimization (NCO) portfolio building" tool documentation.
 Offers comprehensive information on usage, parameters, and examples of how to use the nco tool to optimize your investment portfolio.
 The topics covered include codependence, covariance, risk measures, and cluster settings.